ckcssm

 Why is it appearing in cavaliers?

-No one is really sure, but it is likely due to a small and widely affected gene pool (the breed was re-created in the 1920s).
-While CM/SM appears in smaller numbers in some other breeds, the vast majority of cases seen are cavaliers (though research is also being done with Brussels Griffons).
-In research samples from several international studies, from about 85 to 90+% of cavaliers had CM, and 30% to 70% also had SM.
-Most do not seem to be symptomatic, or symptoms are mistaken for other problems.
-Many researchers and breeders believe SM is now a leading health issue in the breed, along with mitral valve disease (MVD).
+No one is really sure, but it is likely due to a small but widely affected gene pool (the breed was re-created in the 1920s).
+While CM/SM appears in small numbers in some other breeds, the vast majority of cases are cavaliers, though Brussels Griffons and chihuahuas are also known to be significantly affected.
+In a study of over 550 cavalier MRIs, over 90% of cavaliers had CM, and 70% eventually had SM, about 25% by age one.
+Many fortunately do not seem to be symptomatic during their lives, or symptoms are mistaken for other problems.
+SM and mitral valve disease (MVD) are the two major health concerns in cavaliers.
+Cavaliers should NEVER be bred without being MRI’d first to assess SM.
+An SM breeding protocol is available and should be followed to try to lower incidence in the breed.

 What causes CM/SM?

 Researchers believe CM/SM is polygenetic -- carried on several different genes that have to combine in particular ways.
-It isn’t clear if there are separate genes for CM and SM.
 CM/SM affects all four breed colours, and lines from all over the world.
-Puppies as young as 12 weeks have been diagnosed, and CM/SM may affect a dog at any age, though more severely affected cavaliers tend to display symptoms before age four (early onset SM).
+Puppies as young as 12 weeks have been diagnosed, and SM may affect a dog at any age, though more severely affected cavaliers tend to display symptoms before age four (early onset SM).

 Tell me more...